MKLab-ITI/hugomklab/content/publications/2025-04-03-wildfire-event-detection-using-social-media-and-earth-observation-data.md

 ---
 <!--StartFragment-->

-E. Valla,  A. Moumtzidou, I. Gialampoukidis, S. Vrochidis,  I. Kompatsiaris.
-"Wildfire Event Detection using Social Media and Earth Observation Data", In *Eleventh International Conference on Remote Sensing and Geoinformation of Environment, RSCy2025 (RSCy2025), Paphos, 17-19 March 2025* (Poster).
+E. Valla, A. Moumtzidou, I. Gialampoukidis, S. Vrochidis, I. Kompatsiaris, "Wildfire Event Detection using Social Media and Earth Observation Data.", in Proceedings of the Eleventh International Conference on Remote Sensing and Geoinformation of Environment, RSCy2025 (RSCy2025), Paphos, 17-19 March 2025, (Poster).

 <!--EndFragment-->